 - Identify asset management best practices

-The need to preserve our municipal roadway pavement infrastructure is paramount to insuring the viability of transportation of people and goods.
-This requires ever increasing investments because the road infrastructure is typically the most valuable asset owned by public agencies.
-The consequence of the lack of systematic maintenance and renewal is accelerated deterioration of the asset condition which then requires a more expensive treatment to return the asset to a serviceable condition.
+The need to preserve our municipal roadway pavement infrastructure is aparamount to ensuring the viability of the transportation of people and goods.
+This requires ever-increasing investments because road infrastructure is typically the most valuable asset owned by public agencies.
+The consequence of the lack of systematic maintenance and renewal is accelerated deterioration of the asset condition, which then requires a more expensive treatment to return the asset to a serviceable condition.

 This course provides a practical approach to risk management, resilience and recovery and covers:

 - Risk treatment

 - Planners, engineers and technical staff involved in the implementation of an asset management system

 - Municipal agency personnel involved in the delivery of transportation infrastructure

 - Municipal staff and consultants involved in the condition monitoring of municipal assets